rohit-1906/TourismManagement/README.md

 - Proceed to the payment gateway for secure online transactions using Stripe.
 - Access the "Travel Buddy" feature to find and connect with other users who are interested in traveling to the same destinations.

-## License

-The code in this repository is licensed under the MIT License.
-You are free to use, modify, and distribute the code for personal or commercial purposes.

-## Acknowledgments

-The development of this Tourism Management website is inspired by various online tutorials, documentation, and resources related to the MERN stack, payment gateway integration, and travel applications.
-The links to relevant resources and libraries used are provided within the code for further reference.

-## Contribution

-Contributions to enhance and expand the functionality of this Tourism Management website are welcome.
-Feel free to submit pull requests or open issues for bug fixes, feature requests, or improvements.

-Enjoy exploring and developing the Tourism Management website!